 These deep veins are known as venae commitantes, and are commonly seen to be in pairs either side of the artery.
 They are seen tightly adherent to the arteries while dissection.
 The deep veins frequently anastomose with each other.

-The brachial vein (deep vein) accompanies the brachial artery in the region of the upper arm.
+The brachial vein (deep vein) accompanies the brachial artery in the region of the arm.
 It is formed by the unification of the ulnar and radial veins at the elbow.
-The basilic vein joins the brachial vein and becomes the axillary vein at the inferior border of teres major.
+The basilic vein joins the brachial vein and becomes the axillary vein at the inferior border of the teres major muscle.
 At its terminal part the axillary vein is joined by the cephalic vein (this vein runs in the deltopectoral groove).
 At the lateral margin of the first rib axillary vein continues as the subclavian vein.

-The subclavian vein then joins the internal jugular vein and is known as the innominate vein, which becomes the brachiocephalic vein/trunk.
-This large trunk then drains into the superior vena cava and then into the right atrium.
+The subclavian vein then joins the internal jugular vein and is known as the innominate vein, which becomes the brachiocephalic vein.
+This large vein drains into the superior vena cava and then into the right atrium.

 There is in fact a mirroring of the arterial anatomy, therefore the proper digital veins unite and drain into the common digital veins, and these drain into the superficial venous palmar arch.